KaTeX/KaTeX/README.md

 - KaTeX follows LaTeX's rendering of aligned and `*matrix` environments unlike MathJax.
 When displaying fractions one above another in these vertical layouts there may not be enough space between rows for people who are used to MathJax's rendering.
-The distance between rows can be adjust by using `\\[0.1em]` instead of the standard line separator distance.
+The distance between rows can be adjusted by using `\\[0.1em]` instead of the standard line separator distance.
 - KaTeX does not support the `align` environment because LaTeX doesn't support `align` in math mode.
 The `aligned` environment offers the same functionality